some-earth11/some-earth11/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Country Quiz Web App](https://github.com/some-earth11/CountryQuiz)
+- 🔭 I’m currently working on my iOS app "Treko".

-- 🌱 I’m currently learning Node.js and AWS.
+- 🌱 I’m currently learning iOS development with Swift and AWS.

-- ❓ Ask me about anything related to Programming in Python, Data Science , React and related frontend technologies
+- ❓ Ask me about anything related to development with the MERN stack .. or python and data science

 - ⚡ Fun fact: I keep night shift switched on at all times